University Leadership

 NGU 2025: Foundations for the Future

-North Greenville University’s new strategic plan is comprised of the overarching priorities that will guide and shape the work of the university for the next five years:
+North Greenville University’s new plan is comprised of the overarching priorities that will guide and shape the work of the university for the next five years:

 • Reinforce